logankilpatrick/wgschool/content/chapel/chapel-03-domain-parallelism.md

 As we see, the domain `distributedMesh` (along with the string array `A` on top of it) was decomposed into 2x2 blocks stored on the four nodes, respectively.
 Equally important, for each element `a` of the array, the line of code filling in that element ran on the same locale where that element was stored.
-In other words, this code ran in parallel (`forall` loop) on four nodes, using up to three cores on each node to fill in the corresponding array elements.
+In other words, this code ran in parallel (`forall` loop) on four nodes, using up to two cores on each node to fill in the corresponding array elements.
 Once the parallel loop is finished, the `writeln` command runs on locale 0 gathering remote elements from other locales and printing them to standard output.

 Now we can print the range of indices for each sub-domain by adding the following to our code: